2020 OFFICIAL PYLON 7on7 FOOTBALL TOURNAMENT RULES

 12. An interception will result in an immediate stoppage of play and a change of possession with the interception team gaining possession at the 30-yard line.
 If an un-sportsman penalty is given to the interception team, they will be penalized 10 yards and will start from the 40-yard line.

 13. Excessive celebration is not allowed and will not be tolerated.
-At the discretion of the referee, if a team is penalized for excessively celebrating or clearing of the sideline, the result is a 15-yard unsportsmanlike penalty and a loss of down.
+At the discretion of the referee, if a team is penalized for excessively celebrating or clearing of the sideline, the result is an unsportsmanlike penalty and a loss of down.

 14. A game cannot end on a defensive penalty.
 If this occurs, the offense will have an untimed down if time has expired.